 when buying, you can't mix and match frame style, colour, fit and lens type and colour to get precisely what you want.
 You must select from the combinations which are currently available.
 Lenses available include clear, various colours and transitions which change from clear to a dark shade in strong UV light; prescription lenses are also available

-Ray-Ban Meta smart glasses are a very successful product and many competitors can be expected, including Apple, but Apple is unlikely to enter the field any time soon and maybe not even by the end of 2026; many of the products under development are Augmented Reality glasses with the additional capability of providing visual information overlaid over your view of the world around you; although this may be accessible to some low-vision people it certainly won't help those of us with severe sight impairment; if Apple finally delivers the more useful Siri which it promised in summer 2024, its glasses may allow users to do a great deal with their phones hands free but don't hold your breath; Google has claimed that it is close to introducing smart glasses to be used with Android phones; Google's smart glasses will perform all sorts of tasks hands free using Google's Gemini AI when they hit the market; Google is probably way ahead of Apple in the race to bring a product to market; it's going to be interesting but don't let all of this stop you buying the current Ray-Ban offering
+Ray-Ban Meta smart glasses are a very successful product and many competitors can be expected, including Apple, but Apple is unlikely to enter the field any time soon and maybe not even by the end of 2026; many of the products under development are Augmented Reality glasses with the additional capability of providing visual information overlaid over your view of the world around you; although this may be accessible to some low-vision people it is unlikely to help those of us with severe sight impairment.
+Meta announced in mid June 2025 forthcoming Oakley Meta smart glasses which will probably sell for £100 more than the Ray-Ban glasses and may have a slightly improved specification with better battery life, camera resolution and more rugged and water resistant frames.
+It's too early to tell, but if you aren't in a hurry you might prefer to wait and discover what the blind and low vision community think of the Oakley Meta product.
+But don't let that stop you trying the excellent Ray-Ban Meta product.

-Meta is currently developing augmented reality glasses which can project an image that appears near the bottom of the image viewed by the right eye; it is unlikely that this will be of much use to many visually impaired users; it is predicted that Meta will not discontinue the Ray-Ban product and will hope that some Ray-Ban users will choose to upgrade to considerably more expensive AR glasses
+Meta is currently developing augmented reality glasses which can project an image that appears near the bottom of the image viewed by the right eye; it is unlikely that this will be of much use to many visually impaired users; it is predicted that Meta will not discontinue the Ray-Ban or Oakley products and will hope that some Ray-Ban and Oakley users will choose to upgrade to considerably more expensive AR glasses

 And finally a few tips: